 The ‘Essential information for patients commencing or recommencing on maintenance pharmacotherapy’ section must not be altered.

-Your practice details need to be inserted and the details on the lower half of the form can be modified to fit with your practice requirement.
+Your practice details need to be inserted and the details on the lower half of the form can be modified to fit

 - Community pharmacy vacancy list